watzon/watzon/README.md

 **More to come...**

 Thanks for checking out my profile!
-If you find any of my projects useful, please consider [sponsoring me](https://github.com/sponsors/watzon)!
-I've spent thousands of hours on my open source projects, and every little contribution matters.
+If you want to learn more feel free to paruse my repo or visit [my website](https://watzon.tech).

 ## Stats